buildtesters/buildtest/docs/buildspecs/batch_support.rst

         cluster: cori

-With this setting, any buildspec test that use ``slurm.debug`` executor will result in the following launch option: ``sbatch --qos debug --cluster cori </path/to/script.sh>``.
+With this setting, any buildspec test that use ``slurm.debug`` executor will result in the following launch option: ``sbatch --qos debug --clusters=cori </path/to/script.sh>``.

-Unlike the LocalExecutor, the **Run stage**, will dispatch the slurm job and poll until job is completed.
+Unlike the LocalExecutor, the **Run Stage**, will dispatch the slurm job and poll until job is completed.
 Once job is complete, it will gather the results and terminate.
-In Run stage, buildtest will mark status as ``N/A`` for jobs submitted to scheduler, this is because we don't have result until we finish polling and gather results. buildtest keeps track of all buildspecs, testscripts to be run and their results.
+In Run Stage, buildtest will mark test status as ``N/A`` because job is submitted to scheduler and pending in queue.
+In order to get job result, we need to wait until job is complete then we gather results and determine test state. buildtest keeps track of all buildspecs, testscripts to be run and their results.
 A test using LocalExecutor will run test in **Run Stage** and returncode will be retrieved and status can be calculated immediately.
 For Slurm Jobs, buildtest dispatches